mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 ```

 We saw earlier that, by default, equality in an algebraic type system uses all the fields of a record.
 But when we compare Entities we want to use only one field, the
 identifier.
-That means, in order to model Entities correctly, we must change the default behavior.
+So in order to model Entities correctly we must change the default behavior.

 One way of doing this is to create a custom equality test so that only the identifier is used, but that can be error prone in some cases.
 Therefore, a sometimes preferable alternative is to disallow equality testing on the object altogether!